AllenInstitute/cell_type_mapper/docs/input_data_files/taxonomy_tree.md

 A serialized representation of the cell type taxonomy tree is important both as a part of the cell type mapper's input
-([see the documentation for the precomputed_stats file](precomputed_stats_file.md)) and as a component of the extended JSON ouptut produced by the cell type mapper (accessed via `results['taxonomy_tree']`).
+([see the documentation for the precomputed_stats file](precomputed_stats_file.md)) and as a component of the extended JSON output produced by the cell type mapper (accessed via `results['taxonomy_tree']`).
 Here we describe the serialized representation of the taxonomy tree used by this codebase.